Greg Nibert

 Greg Nibert (born January 3, 1958) is an American politician who has served in the New Mexico Legislature.
 He served in the New Mexico House of Representatives, representing the 59th district from 2017 to 2024, and the New Mexico Senate, representing the 27th district in 2024.

 In January 2024, Nibert was appointed to the Senate to replace resigned senator Stuart Ingle.

+In 2025, Nilbert was appointed by Gov. Michelle Lujan Grisham to serve on the Public Regulation Commission, an independent state agency that sets utility prices.